 The Department of Human Services currently determines eligibility for medical assistance, cash assistance, supplemental nutrition, child care assistance and heating assistance in four separate information systems.
-Two of these systems will be heavily impacted by the modifications required to comply with the 2010 Patient Protection & Affordable Care Act (ACA).
+Two of these systems will be heavily impacted by the modifications required to comply with the 2010 Patient Protection & Affordable Care Act (ACA) passed by Congress in March 2010.
+The ACA legislation will broadly expand Medicaid coverage to nearly anyone with an income up to 138% of the federal poverty level (no longer limited to low-income children, pregnant women and disabled adults).
 The objective of this project is to replace the current eligibility systems with a single system that will meet the requirements of the ACA as well as streamline the application process for constituents.